Escape Artist

 I was staying in a one-bedroom apartment in Rovaniemi, a city in Finnish Lapland best known as the “Official Home of Santa Claus.”
 Every travel journalist knows the drill.
 I had spent the first day conducting interviews for a UK tabloid at the nearby Santa Claus Village, but the following three days were my own, researching possible story angles, snapping photos, and basking in the time alone.

 Today’s schedule was truly Scandinavian.
 The plan was simple: take my foot off the pedal, and see if I could relinquish control to match this clockless world.
-I was looking for the perfect summer’s day in Lapland.
+I was looking for the perfect summer in Lapland.

-A Summer’s Day in Lapland: Kirkkolammen Puisto shimmers under the soft warmth of the midnight sun.
+Lapland in Summer: Kirkkolammen Puisto shimmers under the soft warmth of the midnight sun.

 Kirkkolammen Puisto shimmers under the soft warmth of the midnight sun.